- Use deduction skills to find their matching classmate

 - What was your most embarrassing moment?

-Step 3: After the interviews are complete, each pair will introduce their match to the entire class, presenting the information gathered during the interviews.
+Step 4: After the interviews are complete, have each pair of students introduce each other to the entire class, presenting the information gathered during the interviews.